honboey/bem-static-site-generator/README.md

-# Tailwind Starter Kit
+# BEM Starter Kit
-This is a repository that holds some common plugins, workflows and file structure that is useful for starting a Tailwind project.
+This is a repository that holds some common plugins, workflows and file structure that is useful for starting a project using BEM CSS.
 It uses Gulp as the toolkit to automate the workflow.
+Learn about BEM [here](http://getbem.com/).

 ## General workflow
 All source files are placed in [/src](/src).
 When you run `gulp develop` these files are processed and placed into [/dev](/dev).
 The files in [/dev](/dev) can be read by your browser.